microsoft/vcpkg/.github/pull_request_template.md

 - [ ] Changes comply with the [maintainer guide](https://github.com/microsoft/vcpkg/blob/master/docs/maintainers/maintainer-guide.md)
 - [ ] SHA512s are updated for each updated download
 - [ ] The "supports" clause reflects platforms that may be fixed by this new version
-- [ ] Any fixed [CI baseline](https://github.com/microsoft/vcpkg/blob/master/scripts/ci.baseline.txt) entries are removed from that file.'
+- [ ] Any fixed [CI baseline](https://github.com/microsoft/vcpkg/blob/master/scripts/ci.baseline.txt) entries are removed from that file.
+- [ ] Any patches that are no longer applied are deleted from the port's directory.
 - [ ] The version database is fixed by rerunning `./vcpkg x-add-version --all` and committing the result.
+- [ ] Only one version is added to each modified port's versions file.

 END OF PORT UPDATE CHECKLIST (delete this line) -->